Online High School - Frequently Asked Questions

 - What is the minimum age to apply for the Online High School?

 Students applying for the Academy's Online High School must be 12 years old as of Sept.
 30 (in the school year for which they are applying), have completed at least the age appropriate grade (or the equivalent, if homeschooled), and have qualifying SAT or ACT test scores (see Online High School Qualification Criteria).
 Students may apply for eighth grade, which is designed to be preparatory for the Academy Online High School.
 Ideally, eighth grade applicants will have completed one to two years of middle school prior to applying.

 - It seems like the Davidson Institute and Davidson Academy understand that age is not indicative of ability level, so why does the Davidson Academy Online High School have age ranges for applicant eligibility?

-The Davidson Academy Online High School is launching with courses designed for qualified students in their first two years of high school.
+The Davidson Academy Online High School is launching with courses designed for qualified students in eighth grade or their first two years of high school.
 It is our experience that profoundly gifted students in the posted age ranges will be the best match for this initial offering.

 - When will the application process open for 2018-2019?

 - The 2018-2019 application will open in October 2017.